gregjacobs/Autolinker.js/README.md

   Twitter handles.
 Defaults to `true`.<br /><br />
 - [hashtag](http://gregjacobs.github.io/Autolinker.js/docs/#!/api/Autolinker-cfg-hashtag) : Boolean/String<br />
   A string for the service name to have hashtags auto-linked to.
-Supported values at this time are 'twitter' and 'facebook'.
+Supported values at this time are 'twitter', 'facebook' and 'instagram'.
 Pass `false` to skip auto-linking of hashtags.
 Defaults to `false`.<br /><br />
 - [replaceFn](http://gregjacobs.github.io/Autolinker.js/docs/#!/api/Autolinker-cfg-replaceFn) : Function<br />
   A function to use to programmatically make replacements of matches in the